 Shaun does not currently restore or perform major repairs on the pianola action, however he does know of people both regionally and in metro areas that repair/restore them.
 If you have questions regarding pianolas please get in touch!

 What about older pianos?

-Whilst an older piano does not mean it can't be tuned, pianos do inevitably deteriorate beyond economic repair.
-Most pianos have a life of around 100 years, and pianos of this age are rarely at concert pitch.
+Whilst an older piano may still be serviceable, pianos do inevitably deteriorate beyond economic repair.
+Most pianos have a life of around 80-100 years.
+It is important to note that pianos of this age are rarely at concert pitch.